 Hour upon hour spent planted on your tush means your body tissues, organs and metabolism are not working properly and are not engaged the way the were designed.

-In addition, the Lymphatic system won’t circulate properly, digestion process is restricted,the pancreas cannot process efficiently, insulin isn’t used effectively and instead of being absorbed by your body, glucose builds up in your blood and cholesterol increases.
-All of these poor functions can lead to type 2 diabetes, and a slew of other problems like heart attacks or strokes.
-And of course, it wouldn’t be complete without mentioning these possible consequences; obesity, inflammation, water retention, and increased weight gain particularly around your internal organs.
+On top of all this, the lymphatic system won’t circulate properly, digestion process becomes restricted, the pancreas cannot process efficiently, insulin isn’t used effectively, and instead of being absorbed by your body, glucose builds up in your blood and cholesterol increases, as mentioned above.
+All of these poor functions can lead to Type 2 diabetes, and a slew of other problems like heart attacks or strokes.
+And of course, it wouldn’t be complete without mentioning the possible consequences of obesity, inflammation, water retention, and increased weight gain particularly around your internal organs.

 Staying stationary can also have a detrimental effect on our spinal column and our lungs.
-The rib cage and thorax can compress and we are less able to expand our lungs and take in oxygen.
-If our brain isn’t getting enough oxygen it can’t function as efficiently, which is one of the reason you feel tired.
-A sedentary lifestyle creates poor posture, curvature in the spine and protruding discs in the neck and back.
+The rib cage and thorax can compress, and we are less able to expand our lungs to take in oxygen.
+If our brain isn’t getting enough oxygen it can’t function as efficiently, which is one of the reasons you feel tired after a long day of sitting.

 How can we gain more movement in our day?